-Irish cars market in the Q2 is confirming the negative trend, the worse within the EU zone, with sales falling in double-digit, probably influenced by politic instability while economy is still growing fast.
+Irish cars market in the Q2 confirmed the negative trend, the worse within the EU zone, with sales falling in double-digit, probably influenced by politic instability while economy is still growing fast.
 Ford is declining.

 Ireland Car Market in 2015 recovered the 30% fueled by a roaring economy.
 Following the 2014 strong increase the sales figures are now back over the 100.000 units.
 Volkswagen is leader with the Golf best-seller.

 Ireland Cars Sales Figures outstanding in the first half 2015 albeit June's sales fell 15 percent.
 Fueled by a strong economic environment, the market stands among the best in Europe this year at highest level in 8.

 2014 Irish Car Sales Figures up 29 percent with a streak of 12 growing months.
 Volkswagen is market leader again and Golf the preferred vehicles, while the sales boost of recently introduced Dacia is definitively the fact of the year.